-Join Konrad Eek for an in-depth discussion in this video Mixing the chemistry to develop film, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Mixing the chemistry to develop film, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …When you buy your chemicals, they are not ready to use right out of the bottle.…These are all concentrates that are too strong to properly process the film.…It's important that you understand from the very beginning,…there are two very specific types of solutions that we'll discuss.…The first is a stock solution.…The stock solution is as these are a prepared solution that is ready for…dilution to become a working solution.…The working solution is the solution that will actually come in…contact with the film or the paper.…